TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 [Your list]

+Additional Requirements
+- Field names and content must be normalized.
+This is critical to success in correlation and analyst faith in their search results.
+- Fields containing multiple values should be parsed into separate fields.
+- All event logs should be set to ISO 8601 UTC.
+This may require transforms to convert from the original device's local time.
+- All logging devices should sync with Network Time Protocol (NTP) providers.

 ## Tools and Access
 The Incident Response Team must include personnel with console access to the following tools.